ACAPP-dev/slots/README.md

     <li>View payout table.</li>
 </ul>

-Please use the following link to see an overview of the webapp on YouTube: need
+Please use the following link to see an overview of the webapp on YouTube: https://youtu.be/9v5WjbOkbS4

 My blog also talks about this project here: need